Singapore downgrades 2025 GDP growth forecast to 0 to 2%, citing impact of Trump tariffs on global trade

 They are intended as an early indicator of GDP growth for the three-month period, and may be revised later when more data is available.

-The tariffs, announced by Trump on Apr 2, impose a universal 10 per cent tariff on all imports into the country, with higher rates for countries deemed to have treated the US "unfairly".
+The tariffs, announced by Trump on Apr 2, impose a universal 10 per cent levy on all imports into the country, with higher rates for countries deemed to have treated the US "unfairly".

 Trump has since hit the pause button on imposing higher levies on its trading partners – except China – for 90 days, but Singapore, which currently imposes zero tariffs on US imports, is still subject to the baseline 10 per cent rate.